mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/viz-components/content/xy-axis-grid.md

 ### Required Methods

-There are no required methods for axis grids.
+There are no required methods.

 ### Optional Methods